sage-code/eve/manual/classes.md

 ```

 **Using Generic:**
-Generic class is used to define a subtype then you can declare one or more instance of the new type:
+Generic class is used to define a subtype then you can declare one or more instance of the new type

 ```
-** create new object from generic
-type: new_type <: Generic_class[generic_type];
+** create new object from generic type new_type <: Generic_class[generic_type];

 ```